madlabsinc/mevn-cli/README.md

 ## Contributing

 Before contributing to this repository, please first discuss the change you wish to make via issue, or any other method with the owners of this repository before making a change.
-Kindly have a look at the [Contributing Guidelines](https://github.com/madlabsinc/mevn-cli/wiki/Contributing-Guidelines) to know more regarding the codebase and project structure.
+Take a look at the [Contributing Guidelines](https://github.com/madlabsinc/mevn-cli/wiki/Contributing-Guidelines) to get a better picture regarding the codebase and project structure.

 ### How do I contribute?
 1. Ensure you have no "dummy" files left, if you do then add them to the bottom of `.gitignore`.